brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 # Comparative effect of thrombectomy

-## Observed Data
+## Observed data

-There were a total of N = 5,513 patients enrolled in J = 22 trials.
+There were a total of N = 5513 patients enrolled in J = 22 trials.
+2687
-2,687 were randomized to best medical management.
-2,826 were randomized to best medical management plus mechanical thrombectomy.
+were randomized to best medical management.
+2826 were randomized to best medical management plus mechanical thrombectomy.
 Each trial was categorized into one of K = 4 categories according to the type of stroke patients enrolled.
 Category 1 was large anterior circulation strokes.
 Category 2 was small to medium sized anterior circulation strokes